ndinata/transfer/readme.md

 $ cargo run --release
 ```

-If you ran the program at its current state and your machine catches on fire, I warned you!

 ## Roadmap

 TODO:

-- [ ] Allow passing config file location via CLI flag
+- [ ] Allow overriding config file location via CLI flag
 - [ ] Improved logging (to files)
 - [ ] Add dry-run mode
 - [ ] Prettier (T)UI

 Non-goals:

-- Stability on OSes other than macOS
-- Support for all Brewfile options, e.g. `cask "firefox", args: { no_quarantine: true }`
+- support for non-macOS platforms
-- Advanced error recovery: if things fail, rather than trying to fix errors on-the-spot, the program will defer to simply notifying the user about them.
-Example: if trying to copy to a dir you (the user) don't have write permissions for, the program will just skip the copy and notify you about this.
+- advanced error recovery: if things fail, rather than trying to fix errors on-the-spot, the program will defer to simply notifying the user about them.
+Example: if trying to copy to a dir you (the user) don't have write permissions for, the program will just skip the copy and notify you about this

-## Attributions

-TODO!

 ## Learning